 The Natural History Museum of Utah is deeply grateful for the invaluable support of the Joseph and Evelyn Rosenblatt Charitable Fund and the IJ and Jeanné Wagner Foundation.
 Their visionary and continued support, combined with a generous grant from the Utah Department of Workforce Services and funding from the Utah State Legislature's Informal Science Education Enhancement program, has made Research Quest the powerful educational resource it is today — one with a proven track record of advancing critical thinking for the students it serves throughout Utah and in states nationwide.

 The story of Research Quest begins in the spring of 2013.
-That’s when the Natural History Museum of Utah, with the invaluable support and encouragement of a Utah foundation dedicated to educational excellence, set out to help kids become better critical thinkers.
+That’s when the Natural History Museum of Utah, with the invaluable support and encouragement of the Joseph and Evelyn Rosenblatt Charitable Fund dedicated to educational excellence, set out to help kids become better critical thinkers.
 To help them learn how to weigh evidence, analyze arguments, and evaluate data before coming to a specific conclusion.

 The goal was to create a program that would be scalable to broad and diverse audiences, would have measurable impact, and would leverage innovative, new technology.
 It would also align with the Museum’s core strengths as a scientific institution with decades of experience getting kids excited about science.

 And while we didn’t have a specific program in mind, we did have a plan for developing one.